A Self-supervised Representation Learning of Sentence Structure for Authorship Attribution: Experimental Studies

 \subsection{Training}

-For the input data of syntactic sub-network, we have generated the parse tree of each sentence in the training set using CoreNLP parser \cite{manning2014stanford}.
+For the input data of the syntactic sub-network, we have generated the parse tree of each sentence in the training set using CoreNLP parser \cite{manning2014stanford}.
 Each sentence and its corresponding linearized parse tree is fed into the network as a genuine (or positive) pair.
 To generate the false (negative) pairs, we have paired each sentence in the batch with a randomly selected linearized parse tree in the same batch.
 Hence, the number of training samples is twice as the number of sentences in the training set $(14,746,838 \times 2 = 29,493,676)$.
+For the validation set $1000$ pairs are chosen randomly.

 We have used batch size of 400 and learning rate of 5e-4 with Adam optimizer for all the experiments.
 All the weights in the neural networks are initialised using uniform Xavier initialization.
 The both lexical and structural embeddings are initialized from $ U[-0.1, 0.1]$ and their dimension has been set to 300 and 100 respectively.
 We limit the maximum input length for lexical and syntactic sub-networks to 40 and 80 respectively.
 The inventory of structural labels include 77 phrase labels.
 Figure \ref{train_loss} illustrates the loss and accuracy of the model across 50 epochs of training respectively.
-As shown in the figures, the training loss converges to 0.0029 and the training accuracy is 99.70\%.
-While the validation loss and accuracy are 0.0023 and 99.83\% respectively.
+As shown in the figures, the training loss converges to 0.0029, the training accuracy is 99.70\%, and the validation loss and accuracy are 0.0023 and 99.83\% respectively.
+The low value of loss indicates that positive samples are successfully encoded to similar representations and negative samples are encoded to different representations.
+The model performs better on the validation set compared to the training set primarily due to the fact that the training set is significantly larger ($\sim 29,000$ times) than the validation set.
+This is inevitable in our training scenario since training contrastive loss objective requires a huge amount of data in order to learn the proper representations.